C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 > To better understand what "good code structure" looks like in different contexts, you can explore resources like the [MIT Coding and Comment Style guide](https://mitcommlab.mit.edu/broad/commkit/coding-and-comment-style/), which explains coding conventions used in professional and academic settings.

 **Comments and Documentation:** Think of comments as the programmer's personal notes and explanations within the code.
 Comments are portions of text embedded within source code that the compiler or interpreter ignores during execution.
 These human-readable annotations provide direct windows into thinking processes.
 Pay attention to how comments explain debugging approaches, clarify complex algorithms, document team decisions, and sometimes include personal reflections or humor that humanizes the technical work.
-Ask yourself: Is the code written for experienced technical experts or newcomers to programming?
+Ask yourself: Is the code written for experienced technical experts or newcomers to the project?
 Does it include detailed comments that explain complex concepts, or assume prior knowledge?
 By analyzing these audience considerations, you can better understand broader issues of technological accessibility and the boundaries between different technical communities.

 > Code documentation reveals its intended audience through the level of explanation provided.
 For instance, code intended for expert JavaScript developers typically contains minimal, technical comments assuming significant prior knowledge, while code designed for beginners includes extensive explanations of basic concepts and step-by-step logic ([Emadamerho-Atori, 2024](https://www.altexsoft.com/blog/how-to-write-code-documentation/)).